datalad-handbook/book/docs/usecases/inm7_usinghammerpants.rst

 The DataLad Approach
 ^^^^^^^^^^^^^^^^^^^^

-A new cluster is build, but beyond this a new concept for data storage and management is implemented as well.
+A new cluster is build, but beyond this, a new concept for data storage and management is implemented as well.
 The changes in infrastructure and workflows not only improve the efficiency and scalability of the institute's computations, but also the reproducibility and audibility of individual research projects.